-Receptor sensitivity to landscape changes is rated Medium to High.
-Type of Users for the northern portion of the site would be related to rural agricultural practices of the region, with amount of use limited.
+Receptor sensitivity to landscape changes is rated Medium to Low.
+Type of Users would be related to rural agricultural practices of the region, with amount of use Limited.
 As this type of rural agricultural landscape is fairly common in the region, Public Interest is likely to be Low.
-Adjacent Users is rated High due to the close proximity views from the Renosterberg Safari & Farm, located on the lower regions of the hill.
-Overlooking the southern portion of the site, with High Exposure (less than 500m), the maintenance of visual quality would be a major concern for the game farm owners, as well as the tourists.
-Although not a proclaimed conservation area, tourism is emphasised in the local and regional planning and rated higher for Special Areas.
+Adjacent Users is rated Medium due to the close proximity views from the non-residential Renosterberg Safari & Farm, when using the eastern portions of the hill for hunting.